Gugulethu-Nyoni/semantq/docs/mscr.md

    };
    ```

-2. **Proxy Server**:
+2. **Proxy semantqQL**:
-   - The request is routed to the proxy server (e.g., Express.js).
+   - The request is routed to the proxy semantqQL (e.g., Express.js).
-   - The proxy server matches the request URL to the appropriate route.
+   - The proxy semantqQL matches the request URL to the appropriate route.

 3. **Route**:
    - The route (`userRoutes.js`) maps the request to the corresponding controller method.